Metis

 Μῆτις was also one of the sea-nymphs, who became some kind of deity associated with wisdom, deep thought, and magical cunning.
 Which is nice.

-Allen Farrington picks up Scott’s formulation of “metis” in the early exchanges of Bitcoin Is Venice and notes how it stands in distinction to — in forlorn defiance of — high modernism which solves everything at scale, by abstract model referencing homogenised generalities in preference to the intricate, and inconvenient, particular.
+Allen Farrington picks up Scott’s formulation of “metis” in the early exchanges of Bitcoin is Venice and notes how it stands in distinction to — in forlorn defiance of — high modernism which solves everything at scale, by abstract model referencing homogenised generalities in preference to the intricate, and inconvenient, particular.

 This is the difference between a top-down, averagarian, view of the world, where everything is rendered roughly into broad categories and the challenge is achieving scale. and the subject matter expert’s view, where difficulty presents as idiosyncrasy.